almogdepaz/Veil/README.md

 ## What it does

-- Run chialisp programs in RISC0 or SP1 zkvm
+- Run chialisp programs in zkvm (currently suppourts RISC0 or SP1 zkvm's)
 - Generate proofs that hide inputs and program logic
 - Verify proofs without seeing the private data
 - BLS and ECDSA signature verification support